lauraNunez22/YeetMeet/README.md

-# [NOTE] If you get Couldn't Sign In or App not Secure error while logging in.
-Create and use a fresh google account.
+# [NOTE] this version only work for ZOOM Meeting if you want set scheduler then use your telegram app schedule option

 # YEET MEET (Telegram Group: https://t.me/YeetMeetTG)